 I have personally used each suggestion and found the results helpful.
 In addition to the protocol below, please refer back to my earlier blogs about health, raising frequency, physical health, etc. as they will give even more ideas.

 Remember that this is not medical advice.
 If you have medical questions always contact your health care provider.
-For any questions, please feel free to reach me at: [email protected]
+For any questions, please feel free to reach me using our contact form.

 I broke the list into categories for ease of use: